pragdave/cs3342_smurf/README.md

 I've included in this PR:

-[ ] everything I'll need to build a running version of your submission (source,
+[X] everything I'll need to build a running version of your submission (source,
     dependency loading, etc)
+	#I only used arpeggio

-[ ] a build file that will create an executable (if required)
+[X] a build file that will create an executable (if required)
+	#I do not need one

-[ ] a script that will run the tests (if you're making a test-based submission)
+[X] a script that will run the tests (if you're making a test-based submission)
+	#To run enter test cases folder and run file name run_tests_[py, python, python3].bat. i.e. I run files with py so I would use run_tests_py.bat

 (see [Deliverables](#deliverables) for more details)